An online course to help individuals and services achieve quality standards in communication with people with learning or communication challenges.

 - to enable you to create communication friendly environments by making simple adjustments to your approaches

 The course has been divided into 6 modules.
-Each module focusses on a particular aspect of communication and is divided into two sections;
+Each module focuses on a particular aspect of communication and is divided into two sections;

 - Identify the potential difficulties